17.115 Shared savings loan program.

 Subd.
 3. Awarding of loans. (a) Applications for loans must be made to the commissioner on forms prescribed by the commissioner.

 (b) The applications must be reviewed, ranked, and recommended by a loan review panel appointed by the commissioner.
 The loan review panel shall consist of two lenders with agricultural experience, two resident farmers of the state using sustainable agriculture methods, two resident farmers of the state using organic agriculture methods, a farm management specialist, a representative from a post-secondary education institution, and a chair from the department.

 (c) The loan review panel shall rank applications according to the following criteria:

-(1) realize savings to the cost of agricultural production and project savings to repay the cost of the loan;
+(1) realize savings to the cost of agricultural production;

-(2) reduce or make more efficient use of energy; and
+(2) reduce or make more efficient use of energy or inputs;

 (d) A loan application must show that the loan can be repaid by the applicant.

 (e) The commissioner must consider the recommendations of the loan review panel and may make loans for eligible projects.

 Subd.
 4. Administration; information dissemination.
 The amount in the revolving loan account is appropriated to the commissioner to make loans under this section and administer the loan program.
 The interest on the money in the revolving loan account and the interest on loans repaid to the state may be spent by the commissioner for administrative expenses.
 The commissioner shall collect and disseminate information relating to projects for which loans are given under this section.